Messcreator/YumekoJabamiX/README.md

 # EmiliaAnimeBot2.0
-Find Me On Telegram [✨Emilia✨](https://t.me/EmiliaAnimeBot) This Bot Runs On Python and is Completely Stuffed with Features like Anime
+Find Me On Telegram [✨Emilia✨](https://t.me/EmiliaAnimeBot) This Bot Runs On Python and is Completely Stuffed with Features like Anime Searches, Bans, Spam Protection, AI Chatbot,

 ## Steps to Self Host
 The easiest way to deploy this Bot is Via Heroku